Accurate Estimation of Mutual Information in High Dimensional Data: Results

-\paragraph*{Low-dimensional Latent Structure Is Needed for Reliable Estimation.} Our previous experiments used data with statistical dependencies in a relatively low-dimensional latent space, $K_Z=10$.
-We now ask how the latent dimensionality limits neural MI estimation by simultaneously varying the true latent dimension, $K_Z$, and the critic’s embedding dimension, $k_Z$, while keeping the apparent dimension $K=500$ high-dimensional and fixed.
-We consider $K_Z = 10,\;100,\;500$, corresponding to a low-dimensional latent setting $K_Z\sim O(1)$, a moderate regime, $1 \ll K_Z \ll K$, and a fully high-dimensional latent regime, $1\ll K_Z=K$.
-With the ground-truth MI at 4 bits (where all estimators can work, cf.~Fig.~\ref{fig:high_dim_finite_vs_samples}), every canonical pair contributes $0.4$, $0.04$, and $0.008$ bits to MI (equivalent correlation $\rho\approx 0.65$, $0.23$, and $0.11$, respectively), before they are nonlinearly mixed by the teacher networks.
-We expect that, if $k_Z\ge K_Z$, the critics will be able to recover dependencies in the low-dimensional case (similar to \cite{abdelaleem2024simultaneous}).
+\paragraph*{Low-dimensional Latent Structure Allows Reliable Estimation.} Our experiments have used data with statistical dependencies in a relatively low-dimensional latent space, $K_Z=10$.
+We now ask how the latent dimensionality limits neural MI estimation by simultaneously varying the true latent dimension, $K_Z$, and the critic’s embedding dimension, $k_Z$, while keeping the data dimension $K=500$ large and fixed.
+We consider a low-dimensional latent setting, $K_Z=1$, a moderate regime, $1 \ll K_Z=100 \ll K$, and a fully high-dimensional latent regime, $1\ll K_Z=K=500$.
+With the ground-truth MI at 4 bits (where all estimators can work, Fig.~\ref{fig:high_dim_finite_vs_samples}), each canonical pair contributes $0.4$, $0.04$, and $0.008$ bits (equivalent correlation $\rho\approx 0.65$, $0.23$, and $0.11$, respectively), before they are nonlinearly mixed by the teacher networks.
+We expect that, if $k_Z\ge K_Z$, the critics can recover dependencies in the low-dimensional case (similar to \cite{abdelaleem2024simultaneous}).
 However, as $K_Z$ increases, the critic must disentangle an ever-growing number of weak interactions, and its MI estimate will deteriorate at a fixed $N$.